ADD SCHEDULE TO YOUR CALENDAR!

 Wrestling builds more than just strength — it builds character, resilience, and grit.
 Every practice and match teaches accountability, discipline, emotional control, and perseverance.
 You’ll watch your child develop confidence, mental toughness, and self-respect in ways few other sports can offer.

 Because wrestling is so physically and emotionally intense, your child may experience a surge of adrenaline during and after a match.
 It’s normal for emotions to run high — even for the toughest 18-year-old Varsity Seniors.
 Sometimes they’ll walk off the mat angry, upset, or overwhelmed.
 The best thing you can do is give them space.
 Let the coaches help them decompress, process the match, and turn it into a learning opportunity.
-Wait 10–20 minutes before approaching, or let your wrestler come to you first.
+Wait 10–20 minutes before approaching or let your wrestler come to you first.
 These emotional moments are a big part of their growth and development.

 If your wrestler gets hurt during a match, please do not run onto the mat.
 There are trained medical professionals and coaches who will take immediate care of them.
 We promise — they’ll be okay.
 Wrestling parents learn to trust the process and the people who are trained to handle those moments.